 - Know your inventory and decide what products or services you’ll highlight at the show

-- Outline a budget for the booth, accommodations, meals, employee salary, transport, and marketing
+- Outline a budget for the booth (purchasing or renting), booth materials (flooring, electrical, furniture rental, etc.), accommodations, meals, employee salary, travel, material transport, and marketing.

 - Make all necessary reservations for hotels, dinners, speaker slots, etc.